marlonbarrios/born_in_latent_space/README.md

 *Born in Latent Space* exists in multiple flexible forms:

 - A **solo performance-lecture** (25–55 minutes)
-- A **durational or multi-room installation** with generative components
+- A **durational or multi-screen installation** with generative components
 - A **creative workshop/lab** exploring AI, performance, and embodied computation
 - A **hybrid format** combining performance, installation, and participatory sessions